SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/usability.md

 Docassemble’s “terms” feature allows you to click on a word and receive help in a small popup.

-Pros: it is unobtrusive and easy to use.
+**Pros:** it is unobtrusive and easy to use.
 You can still view the other text on the screen so the answer appears in context.

-Cons: you can only fit a small amount of text.
+**Cons:** it can only fit a small amount of text.
 It is not immediately clear that the text is clickable.
 It should not be used for critical information.

-#### Green Button / help button
+#### Help buttons

+Help buttons are green buttons at the bottom of the page.

 ![Help button](./assets/help_button.png)
 ![Help screen](./assets/help_screen.png)